balogbogdan/QuizGame/README.md

 I have compiled a jar and an exe and put them in a release.

+The releases page can be found by clicking the releases button near the top of the page.

 Feel free to download them along with the questions file and give it a try.